manekiyong/Postal-Code-Crawler/README.md

 #### <u>InitialCrawl.py</u>
 ![InitialCrawlPreview](/Screenshot/InitialCrawl.png "Initial Crawl Preview")<br>
 This `.py` script is used to generate the postal code & coordinates from the first Resale Flat Price `.csv` file. <br/><br/>
 Run by executing `python InitialCrawl.py` on your python environment.
-An simple menu will guide you through the input of files.
+A simple menu will guide you through the input of files.
 * __Input__ (Files __must__ be in the same folder as `InitialCrawl.py`)
     * Resale flat price `.csv` file (Similar format to that of `ResalePriceDemo.csv`)
 * __Output__